twistezo/portfolio/readme.md

 - minimal webpack configuration with hot-reload in development mode and with minify and uglify HTML/CSS/JS for production build

 ### Tools
-JavaScript ES6, Bootstrap 4, Webpack 4
+JavaScript ES6 (babel, eslint), Bootstrap 4, Webpack 4, lit-html

 ### Requirements
 npm